 Sow seeds of: ageratum, alyssum, calceolaria, canytuft, calendula, cineraria, cornflower, cyclmen, forget-me-not, french marigold,larkspur, linaria, lupin, nasturtium, nemisia, pansy, iceland poppy, primula, scabosia, stock, sweet pea, verbena, viola, wallflower.

 Plant seedlings of: alyssum, aquilegia, canterbury bells, carnations, cornflower, cosmos, cineraria, delphinium, pansies, polyanthus, poppy, gypsophila, hollyhock, stock, and viola .

-Your hedges may need trimming after the spring growth, before the new growth gets hard.
+Your hedges may need trimming after the spring growth, before the new growth gets too long and hard.

+NZ gardening advice.
 Mow regularly at least fortnightly, and don’t cut too low.
 The grass should be between 20 to 25 mm after you’ve cut it.
-It’s a good time now to control lawn weeds now before they get a chance to spread.You can either spot spray or brush on herbicide or digging them out.
+It’s a good time now to control lawn weeds now before they get a chance to spread.You can either spot spray or brush on herbicide or dig them out.

 NZ gardening advice.
 Turn your compost heaps so organic matter gets evenly decomposed.
 Continue building heaps and when they consist of predominantly unrecognisable matter they are ready to be spread around bare soil as a mulch, or dug into the soil.
 Make new compost heaps by incorporating dead leaves, grass clippings, vegetable scraps with a sprinkling of lime and animal manure etc.